Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 Data list objects provide a standard `SelectionChanged` event, which allows you to listen for any changes in the row selection.
 The bound data grid may listen to the selection changes to highlight the selected rows.

 This event allows you to write platform-independent UI logic based on the selection change.
-For example, upon selecting a row in a master data grid, you may trigger update of the details object to read and show the details for the selected row.
+For example, upon selecting a row in a master data grid, you may trigger an update of the details object to read and show the details for the selected row.

 :::tip
 This event also enables using `SelectedRows` or `SelectedRowIndexes` in the expressions for [computed properties](properties/base#computed-properties), such as to set enabling conditions for certain actions when a row is selected (e.g. the [SelectAction](#select-action)), or to show a calculated summary for the selected rows.